Gerard Holohan: Episcopacy

 Holohan was appointed as Bishop of Bunbury by Pope John Paul II on 11 June 2001, replacing Bishop Peter Quinn who retired in 2000.
 He was ordained a bishop and installed on 5 September 2001, becoming the fourth Bishop of Bunbury.
+As required by canon law, Holohan tendered his resignation to the Vatican when he turned 75 in 2022.
+It was accepted on 30 June 2023.